av1v3k/learn_flutter/home_work_1_flutter_basics/README.md

 1. Create a new Flutter App. - Done.
 2. Output an AppBar & some text below it. - Done.
 3. Add a button which changes the text. - Done.
-4. Splitted into App, btnW, textW files - Done.
+4. Splitted into App, btnW, textW files - Done